rpiRobotics/abb_motion_program_exec/README.md

 robot.
 (Simulation only due to the choice of waypoints!)
 The module can also be included in another Python program.

+**Only one instance of a Robot Studio virtual controller can be run at a time.** Only instances of Robot Studio can be run at a time running a single virtual controller.
+This is due to the controller using TCP port 80 on the local computer to accept REST commands from Python.
+If more than one controller is started, TCP port 80 will already be in use and can cause unpredictable behavior.
+Restart the computer if connections cannot be made from Python to the controller.
+Multiple real robots can be used concurrently since they will each have a unique IP address to bind port 80.

 ## Usage

 Once the `abb_motion_program_exec.mod` has been loaded on the controller,